-Conclusion The proposed wind power project is not likely to have significant adverse environmental impacts that are sensitive 2 , diverse or unprecedented.
-However, the social impacts linked to the presence of informal settlers within the setback area needs to be mitigated in line with the measures recommended in this report.
+The proposed wind power project is not likely to have significant adverse environmental impacts that are sensitive3, diverse or unprecedented.
 It is envisaged to have moderate impact due to ground water utilization and issues related to community safety during the construction period, insignificant impact due to generation of dust and fugitive emissions during construction phase only (short duration) and minor impact on resource utilization such as land and socio economic conditions of project area villages.
-There is no impact on cultural heritage in the study area.
+There is no impact on cultural resources in the study area.
 The impacts anticipated during the operation phase is fugitive emissions from movement of project vehicles within the site (air environment), surface run off and onsite drainage of storm water (water environment) and impact on soil due to storage and spillage of hazardous wastes used oil and transformer oil (land environment) which can be mitigated by adopting suggested mitigation measures.
-Based on the conclusion drawn from the ESIA study with respect to the kind of impacts of the project on environment, resources, biodiversity, working conditions of labourers etc, is expected to have limited social and environmental impacts which will be mitigated by adopting suitable mitigating measures.
-This Executive Summary should be read in conjunction with the full report, which reflects an assessment of the site based information received by Arcadis at the time of reporting.